chenw20/wenlongchen.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd-year PhD student in Machine Learning at Imperial College London, supervised by [Yingzhen Li](http://yingzhenli.net/home/en/).
+I am a final-year PhD student in Machine Learning at Imperial College London, supervised by [Yingzhen Li](http://yingzhenli.net/home/en/).
 I obtained my MPhil degree in Machine Learning and Machine Intelligence from the University of Cambridge in 2020, supervised by [José Miguel Hernández-Lobato](https://jmhl.org/).
 Before that, I graduated with a BSc (Hons) in Mathematics and Statistics from McMaster University.

 During my PhD, I mainly work on uncertainty estimation, robustness in large-scale deep sequence models, and generative models.
 In general, I am also interested in probabilistic continual learning and meta-learning.
 I aim to develop reliable algorithms with improved uncertainty estimation, generalization, and robustness.